MediaCP Manual

 Firewall your SSH port

 Many systems come with a firewall already installed, CentOS typically uses firewalld and Debian typically uses ufw.
-If you have cPanel installed on your system then you might be using ConfigServer Security & Firewall (csf).
+If you have cPanel installed on your system then you might be using ConfigServer Security & Firewall (CSF).

 You will need to determine what firewall is running on your system and make sure that you block all connections to port 22 except for your own IP address.
 If there is no firewall installed then you should really consider installing one.
+We reccomend using ConfigServer Security & Firewall (CSF) and have a dedicated guide for installing and configuing CSF to work with the Media Control Panel: Setup CSF Firewall

 The default SSH port is on 22, however if you have changed the port from 22 then you should replace port 22 with the new port in your firewall command.